lfn-cnti/bestpractices/CONTRIBUTING.md

 Reviews and comments on open [Pull Requests](https://github.com/cncf/cnf-wg/pulls) are also appreciated.

-##### Acceptance of PRs
-- Spelling, grammar, and new interested parties require 1 reviewer
-- Other changes with exception to those listed in the [Governance Additional Approval Items list](GOVERNANCE.md#additional-approval-items) may accepted after approval of 5 community reviewers.

 ##### Steps for creating a new PR:
 - Once you have made your change or added new content
 - Ensure you are up to date with the `main` branch of the cnf-wg repository